 LIGO contains one of the largest and purest sustained vacuums on Earth.
 In volume, it is surpassed only by the Large Hadron Collider in Switzerland.
 The atmospheric pressure inside LIGO's vacuum tubes is one-trillionth that of air pressure at sea level.
 LIGO needs such a good vacuum for two reasons:

-1. Air – or even just a few molecules of air – can create noise which masks the tiny changes in distance between mirrors we seek to detect.
-One way this can happen is due to Brownian motion, or the fact that everything with a temperature above absolute zero is moving with heat energy.
+1. Air – Even just a few molecules of air can create noise which masks the tiny changes in distance between mirrors we seek to detect.
+One reason for this is Brownian motion, which is the fact that everything with a temperature above absolute zero is moving with heat energy.
 Molecules of air hitting the mirrors can cause them to move, thus changing the distance the laser beam travels, which can mimic or mask a change caused by a gravitational wave.
-Another way air in the laser light path causes problems is similar to the shimmering one sees over a hot road – air has an ‘index of refraction’, and like a glass lens, can change the path the light takes as it passes through it.
+Another way air in the light path can cause problems is similar to the shimmering one sees over a hot road.
+In such a case, air acts like a lens and can change the path the light takes as it passes through it.
 In LIGO, if the path of the laser changes, so too does the distance the beam travels, which in turn, would cause an interference pattern that could make LIGO's detectors think a gravitational wave passed when one really didn't.

 2. The second critical reason for operating in a vacuum is to eliminate the chances that dust will drift into the path of the laser, or worse, onto a mirror.
 A mote of dust passing through the beam could cause some light to scatter (i.e., be reflected in some random direction away from its path).
 This scattering could be misinterpreted as a flicker of light caused by a gravitational wave.
 Worse, if a piece of dust were to land on a mirror in line with the laser beam, it would be incinerated by the laser, and could cause irreversible damage to the mirror, rendering it useless.

 Creating such a large volume of empty space on Earth was no easy task.
 Many techniques were used to remove all the air and other molecules from LIGO’s vacuum tubes: